christianbernier/physicsnotes/notes/02_the_nuclear_atom/4_the_bohr_model.md

 ### Forces

-In a hydrogen atom, there is one electron (with negative electric charge) and a nucleus (with positive elelctric charge).
+In a hydrogen atom, there is one electron (with negative electric charge) and a nucleus (with positive electric charge).
 The attractive force, the electrostatic Coulomb force, provides centripetal acceleration $v^2/r$, meaning

 $$F=\frac{1}{4\pi\epsilon_0}\frac{\left|q_1\right|\left|q_2\right|}{r^2}=\frac{1}{4\pi\epsilon_0}\frac{e^2}{r^2}=\frac{mv^2}{r}$$

-If you assume the nucleus stays at rest (since it is so much more massive than the electons), the kinetic energy of the electron is
+If you assume the nucleus stays at rest (since it is so much more massive than the electrons), the kinetic energy of the electron is

 $$K=\frac{1}{2}mv^2=\frac{1}{8\pi\epsilon_0}\frac{e^2}{r}$$